Non-Euclidean Contraction Theory for Robust Nonlinear Stability: Weak pairings and calculus of non-Euclidean norms

 Then by using the property for Dini derivatives of the absolute value function as in Lemma \ref{lemma:absvalue},

 This proves the first result.
 To get the second result, multiply both sides by $\|x(t)\|_{\infty,R}$ to get

-Note that this second term is identically zero since if $\chi_{\{\vectorzeros[n]\}}(Rx(t)) = 1,$ then $\|x(t)\|_{\infty,R} = 0$. \end{proof} Weak pairings, known expressions for matrix measures, and novel expressions for matrix measures from Lumer's equality for $\ell_p$~norms are summarized in Table~\ref{table:equivalences}.
+Note that this second term is identically zero since if $\chi_{\{\vectorzeros[n]\}}(Rx(t)) = 1,$ then $\|x(t)\|_{\infty,R} = 0$. \end{proof} Weak pairings, known expressions for log norms, and novel expressions for log norms from Lumer's equality for $\ell_p$~norms are summarized in Table~\ref{table:equivalences}.